Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Analysis

-where $c_k$ and $s_k$ stand respectively for $cos(\alpha_k)$ and $sin(\alpha_k)$.
-The transformation matrix $T_b^e$ can also be obtained from the joint angles of a single leg $\textbf{q} = (q_1 \enspace q_2 \enspace q_3 \enspace q_4)^T $.
-Parametrize every kinematic chain of the manipulator according to the Denavit-Hartenberg convention, as shown for a generic leg in Figure~\ref{fig:DH_wrist} and Table \ref{tab:DHwrist}, and assemble the intermediate transformations in local frames to obtain
+The transformation matrix $\text{T}_b^e$ can also be {derived} from the joint angles of a single leg $q = [q_1 \enspace q_2 \enspace q_3 \enspace q_4]^{\top} $.
+We parametrize {each} kinematic chain of the manipulator according to the Denavit Hartenberg convention, as shown for a generic leg in Figure~\ref{fig:DH_wrist} and Table \ref{tab:DHwrist}. {The intermediate transformations in local frames are assembled to obtain}